Line Chart¶

 Area under the line¶

-To add the area under the line, simply add the show_area attribute into the input dictionary.
+To add the area under the line, simply add the show_area argument.

 _ = LineChart(